Menu

 Illustration for Is it safe to let kids eat from plastic packaging that may contain bisphenol analogs?

-Is it safe to let kids eat from plastic packaging that may contain bisphenol analogs?
+Is it safe for kids to eat from plastic packaging with bisphenol analogs?

 Based on 1 peer-reviewed studybaby